Mercury-HPC/Mercury-HPC.github.io/documentation.md

 When the bulk descriptor from the origin has been received, the target can initiate the bulk transfer to/from its own bulk descriptor.
 Virtual offsets can be used to transfer data pieces from a non-contiguous block transparently.
 The call is non-blocking.
-When the operation completes, the defined callback is placed onto the context's completion queue.
+When the operation completes, the user callback is placed onto the context's completion queue.
 If the context used is the same as the RPC layer's one, progress can be made when calling `HG_Progress()`, otherwise separate progress needs to be made by calling `HG_Bulk_progress()`.